wdorsey/dotVFile/vfile-ui/README.md

 # dotVFile UI

 A [Next.js](https://nextjs.org) app that provides read-only browsing of a dotVFile system.
-Backend is a C# WebAPI that wraps the dotVFile library.
+Uses the C# dotVFile.WebAPI (dotVFile library wrapper) to pull vfile info.

 ## Features